 - National Legal Aid and Defender Association is a comprehensive site that provides support to legal aid lawyers.

 - DC Legal Aid Providers lists legal aid agencies specifically within the DC area.

 - Legal Services Corporation (LSC) operates as an independent 501(c)(3) nonprofit corporation that promotes equal access to justice and provides grants for high-quality civil legal assistance to low-income Americans.
 See especially, “Find Legal Aid,” for a list of LSC funded programs in all 50 states and the District of Columbia.

-- LawHelp.org/DC is a list of DC area agencies that provide direct representation.
+- LawHelp.org is a list of agencies across the country that provide direct representation.